evannetwork/evannetwork.github.io/docs/4000_developers/4100_concepts/4180_Smart-Agents.md

 ```

-After the build has finished you can run your smart agent with the following `docker-compose.yml`
+After the build has finished you can run your smart-agent with the following `docker-compose.yml`

 ```yaml
 version: '2'